ibm-messaging/mq-ansible/docs/MQ_UPGRADE.md

 ## Implementing the roles on your playbook

-  Example based in our sample playbook `mq-upgrade.yml`, specifying the location of the Fix Pack to be installed on the target machine/s:
+  Example based on our sample playbook `mq-upgrade.yml`, specifying the location of the Fix Pack to be installed on the target machine/s:

   ```yaml
 ---